-The Benton Harbor Housing Commission is a Section 8 and Public Housing Public Housing Agency in Benton Harbor, Michigan.
+Benton Harbor Housing Commission is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

-As of March 31st, 2016 the Benton Harbor Housing Commission manages 186 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Benton Harbor Housing Commission manages 185 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 10% having issued approximately 19 vouchers in the past year.
 The average voucher holder has received housing benefits for 7 years and 6 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 78 months on the waiting list1.